ZhNuren/Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/README.md

 ## Test and Mobile Conversion

 `deep_learning/mobole.ipynb` and `deep_learning/test.ipynb` provide examples on how to test models and convert weights for mobile application.
 On the top of each notebook it is required to enter the name of run log which is located in `runs` folder after training is finished.
-Make sure you put generated .ptl file under 'Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/mobile_app/serverapp/app/src/main/assets'.
+Make sure you put generated .ptl file under `Real-Time-Segmentation-of-Ultrasonic-Images-on-Mobile-Device/mobile_app/serverapp/app/src/main/assets`.

 ## Use Android Studio
 ### Server side
-Open 'serverapp' project inside 'mobile_app' folder using Android Studio.
+Open `serverapp` project inside `mobile_app` folder using Android Studio.
 Note that the server device will be the the phone that has application with API to cast scans from ultrasonic devices directly to your phone screen.
-You will have to specify 'desiredFrameRate' in the 'MediaProjectionService.java' which is dependent on what kind of mobile device you want to do a segmentation.
+You will have to specify `desiredFrameRate` in the `MediaProjectionService.java` which is dependent on what kind of mobile device you want to do a segmentation.
 It should be close to FPS of the device on this task.
 You can check it by pressing 'Test Video' button on the main app.

 ### Client side
-Open the 'ImageSegmentation' project using Android Studio.
+Open the `ImageSegmentation` project using Android Studio.
 Note the app's `build.gradle` file has the following lines:

 ```
     def pytorch_version = "1.12.1" // Use the same version for both